This page shows you how to add the structured data that search operators depend on.

 Google also estimates a page date based on features of the page such

 as dates in the title and URL.
-Custom Search allows you to use this
+Programmable Search Engine allows you to use this

 date to sort, bias and range restrict results by using a special metadata